 We head north towards Narayangarh which is an important trading centre of central Nepal and is famous for “Taas”, a spicy fried goat-meat lunch dish served with Bhuja or Cheura (Beaten Rice).
 At the outskirts of Pokhara, we are greeted with views of the Annapurna Mountain range including the famous Fish Tail Mountain.
 Pokhara is the tourist centre of Nepal with its crystal clear lakes and fantastic views of three of the highest mountains in the world.
 It provides the perfect base for trekkers who want to tackle Annapurna Circuit.
 We don’t have time for that but there is plenty to do when we come back in 5 days’ time and have a free day.

-KALOPANI TO MUKTINATH (approx 60kms – 4 to 5 hrs)
+KALOPANI TO MUKTINATH (approx 60 km – 4 to 5 hrs)

 A short ride through some of the most amazing landscapes of the adventure will see us tackle a large river crossing in Lower Mustang.
 The road to our hotel is spectacular as we travel through a number of remote villages.
 Muktinath is the highest elevation we reach and while you might be short of breath walking around the village exploring, it is unlikely you will suffer from altitude sickness.
 Muktinath is part of the Annapurna Circuit, and you’ll encounter many trekkers from across the globe here.

-MUKTINATH TO TATOPANI (approx 80kms – 4 to 6 hrs)
+MUKTINATH TO TATOPANI (approx 80 km – 4 to 6 hrs)

-Heading back down, we’ll stop in Kagbeni for a short visit to the local monastery where many Yogi’s come to isolate themselves in the caves overlooking the village to practice their meditation and rituals.
+Heading back down, we’ll stop in Kagbeni for a short visit to the local monastery where many Yogis come to isolate themselves in the caves overlooking the village to practise their meditation and rituals.
 We’ll then continue on to Tatopani to soak in the hot springs.
-“Tato” meaning ‘hot’ and “Pani” meaning ‘water’, it’s obvious to see how this town was named.
+“Tato” means ‘hot’ and “Pani” means ‘water’, it’s obvious to see how this town was named.